A tour

 The dock, the sauna, and the hot tub do most of the work.

-The dock runs out past a stretch of brackish, shallow creek — wadeable at the edge, kid-friendly, the kind of water you can stand in for an hour without getting bored.
-There's a crab pot on the dock and a kayak and paddleboard tucked under it.
+The dock runs out past a stretch of brackish, shallow creek, wadeable at the edge and kid-friendly, the kind of water you can stand in for an hour without getting bored.
+There's a crab pot off the back porch and two kayaks and a paddleboard for when you want to be on the water instead of beside it.

-The cedar barrel sauna sits a few steps from the back door with a west-facing window onto the creek; heat until you mean it, then walk out to the dock and into the water.
-The hot tub is on the deck, lit by the last of the sun, and runs year-round — even in February.
+The cedar barrel sauna sits on the north side with a window angled toward the creek, so it fills with gold every clear evening; heat until you mean it, then walk out to the dock and into the water.
+The hot tub sits on a patio beside the house on the south side, lit by the last of the sun, and runs year-round, even in February.
 Most guests end up using it more in winter than they expected.

 The rest of what you can do from the dock sits on the activities page; the broader Northern Neck is its own guide.